rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/windows-clusters/_index.md

 ### Container Requirements

-Windows requires that containers must be built on the same Windows server version that they are being deployed on.
-Therefore, containers must be built on Windows Server 2019 in order to be used with the node requirements of running Windows Server 2019.
-If you have existing containers built for Windows Server 1803 or earlier, they must be re-built to use Windows Server 2019.
+Windows requires that containers must be built on the same Windows Server version that they are being deployed on.
+Therefore, containers must be built on Windows Server 2019 core version 1809.
+If you have existing containers built for Windows Server 2019 core version 1803 or earlier, they must be re-built on Windows Server 2019 core version 1809.

-## Objectives for Creating Cluster with Windows Support
+## Steps for Creating a Cluster with Windows Support

 To set up a custom cluster with support for Windows nodes and containers, you will need to complete the series of tasks listed below.